webplatform/docs/apis/indexeddb/index.md

 Each reading and writing operation on a database is done using a request.
 The result of a request is usually available in success or error events raised on the request.

 === Security ===
 The IndexedDB storage follows the same-origin policy.

+An IndexedDB database is unique for our domain.
+So if we set up a database only we are going to be able to see it and the Object stores inside of it.
+If you use a shared domain, then everyone sharing your domain will be able to access and work with the data in your IndexedDB.

 === Storage Limits ===